-The Alabama Housing Finance Authority (AHFA), as the designated administrator of the Housing Credit Program since 1987, has developed and implemented this Housing Credit Qualified Allocation Plan (OAP) for the State of Alabama in compliance with the rules set forth in Section 42.
+The Alabama Housing Finance Authority (AHFA), as the designated administrator of the Housing Credit Program since 1987, has developed and implemented this Housing Credit Qualified Allocation Plan (QAP) for the State of Alabama in compliance with the rules set forth in Section 42.
 AHFA is required by Section 42 to:

 - Develop selection criteria to be used in determining housing priorities for the State.
-The selection criteria includes ranking each project in accordance with its location, fulfillment of housing needs, project and applicant characteristics, tenant populations with special needs and with families, public housing waiting lists, projects intended for eventual tenant ownership, energy efficient projects, and the historic nature of the project; - Develop an evaluation process whereby preference is given to projects which serve: (1) the lowest income tenants, and (2) qualified tenants for the longest period(s) (3) projects which are located in qualified census tracts and contribute to a concerted community revitalization plan; and - Develop compliance monitoring procedures to test for compliance with the provisions of Section 42 and for notifying the Internal Revenue Service (IRS) of noncompliance.
+The selection criteria includes ranking each Project in accordance with its location, housing needs characteristics, fulfillment of housing needs, project and applicant characteristics (sponsor characteristics), public housing waiting lists, tenant populations with Special Needs or individuals with children, public housing waiting lists, projects intended for eventual tenant ownership, energy efficiency and historic nature. - Develop an evaluation process whereby preference is given to projects that serve: (1) the lowest income tenants, and (2) qualified tenants for the longest period(s) (3) projects which are located in Qualified Census Tracts and contribute to a concerted community revitalization plan. - Develop compliance monitoring procedures to test for compliance with the provisions of Section 42 and for notifying the Internal Revenue Service (IRS) of non-compliance.